Bring Me the Head of Alfredo Garcia: Later reviews

-Legacy
+In popular culture

 Films

-In the comedy film Fletch (1985), Chevy Chase (after fainting in an operating room) asks a nurse, "do you have the Beatles' White Album?
-Never mind, just get me a cup of hot fat.
-And bring me the head of Alfredo Garcia while you're out there."
-In his 1993 stand-up special No Cure for Cancer, Denis Leary says the line "Here's ten bucks, bring me the head of Barry Manilow".
-In the film Demolition Man (1993), the police officer played by Benjamin Bratt is called Alfredo Garcia in reference to the film.

-Jim Reardon's cartoon Bring Me the Head of Charlie Brown (1986) parodies both the title and Peckinpah's violent slow-motion style.
+Jim Reardon's animated short film Bring Me the Head of Charlie Brown (1986) parodies both the title and Peckinpah's violent slow-motion style.
 Similarly, the made-for-TV movie Bring Me the Head of Dobie Gillis (1988), reuniting the cast of the 1960s television sitcom The Many Loves of Dobie Gillis, is titled as such in reference to this film.

+Alfredo Garcia is the name of a character (played by Benjamin Bratt) in Demolition Man (1993).

-Cinematographer Roger Deakins cited Bring Me the Head of Alfredo Garcia as a visual inspiration for No Country for Old Men, among other Peckinpah films.
+Cinematographer Roger Deakins cited Bring Me the Head of Alfredo Garcia, among other Peckinpah films, as a visual inspiration for No Country for Old Men.